williamscole/PONDEROSA/readme2.md

 ### **Requirements**
 **python3 or higher**
-**scikit-learn** and its dependencies (install here: https://scikit-learn.org/stable/install.html).
-Alternatively, we recommend running python directly from anaconda3, which has all the packages needed to run PONDEROSA (sklearn, numpy, pandas).
+**scikit-learn** and its dependencies, including numpy and pandas.
+We recommend running python directly from anaconda3, which has all the packages needed to run PONDEROSA.

 ### **Running PONDEROSA**.
 Running PONDEROSA from the command line is easy, requiring only a parameter file.